sandersaares/DocumentAuthoring/docs/Editor.md

 Any commit into the master branch will trigger an automated build of the document, with the outputs published to the web on a successful build.

 As there is no pull request associated with master branch changes, the build report with links to outputs will not be posted anywhere on GitHub.
-You can observe the project's Azure DevOps portal to see the build results and to obtain the published document URLs (the URL will just say `/master/` instead of `/pull/123/`).
+You can observe the project's Azure DevOps portal to see the build results.

+To obtain the published document URLs, simply use `/master/` where you would normally (in case of pull requests) have `/pull/123/`.